SkyNetCloud/CyberCore_Mod/README.md

 [![Version](http://cf.way2muchnoise.eu/versions/356097.svg)]() [![Download](http://cf.way2muchnoise.eu/356097.svg)](https://www.curseforge.com/minecraft/mc-mods/cybercore-mod)

-This is a mod I've been working on for a few Days I will be putting it on Curse Forge As soon as I Can get stuff working
+This is a some what small mod with really cool blocks, items and tools I've been working on learning more java to beable to make this mod even more better then other mods